Statute Law Revision Act 1959

-The Statute Law Revision Act 1959 (7 & 8 Eliz 2 c 68) was an Act of the Parliament of the United Kingdom.
+The Statute Law Revision Act 1959 (7 & 8 Eliz.
+2. c.
+68) was an act of the Parliament of the United Kingdom.

-This Act was repealed by section 1 of, and Part XI of the Schedule to the Statute Law (Repeals) Act 1974.
+The whole act was repealed by section 1 of, and part XI of the schedule to the Statute Law (Repeals) Act 1974.

 The enactments which were repealed (whether for the whole or any part of the United Kingdom) by this Act were repealed so far as they extended to the Isle of Man on 25 July 1991.

-The effect of this Act is set out in the Report of the Joint Committee on Consolidation Bills dated 24 June 1959.
+The effect of this act is set out in the Report of the Joint Committee on Consolidation Bills dated 24 June 1959.

-Section 3 - Saving for powers of Parliament of Northern Ireland
+Section 3 – Saving for powers of Parliament of Northern Ireland

 This section was repealed by section 41(1) of, and Part I of Schedule 6 to, the Northern Ireland Constitution Act 1973.